 Cara was honored to receive the 2002 “Lucille Lortel Award” for Emerging Women Artists from the League of Professional Theatre Women, an organization which she served on the board and from 2009-2011 as the Vice-President of Communications.
 She received 2004 and 2007 “New Directors / New Works” Grants from the Drama League, and participated in the Drama League's 2012 international exchange with Bulgarian theatres.

-As a theater educator, Cara served as a lecturer for Princeton University's 2022 Global Seminar Program in Italy, for which she co-created and directed a site specific, immersive musical theater event.
-She has also has been a Visiting Artist / Lecturer at Princeton University's Lewis Center for the Arts Atelier Program, a teaching artist at Pace University and Molloy College, and has taught Master Classes for the American Theatre Wing's Springboard Program.
+As a theater educator, Cara is a visiting lecturer for Princeton University's Global Seminar Program (2022, 2024) in Italy, for which she co-created and directed a site specific, immersive musical theater event.
+She has also has been a Visiting Artist / Lecturer at Princeton University's Lewis Center for the Arts Atelier Program, through which she will be developing a new stage adaptation of Alan Lightman's novel "Mr g" in Spring 2024.
+She has served as a teaching artist at Pace University and Molloy College's CAP21 Program, and has taught Master Classes for American Theatre Wing's Springboard Program.

 Cara was educated at Princeton University, from which she graduated in 1996 with an A.B. in Anthropology and a Certificate in Theater, and in the M.F.A.
 Program for Directing at Brooklyn College, where she was named 2006 “Alumna of the Year.”
 She has worked as an administrative staff member at Manhattan Theatre Club, American Ballet Theatre, and HERE Arts Center.
 As a high school student, Cara published a children’s book, A Stone Promise, which she wrote and illustrated (Landmark Editions Inc., 1991), and was a 1992 Presidential Scholar.